SFGLab/nf-hichip/README.md

 --genome_size | Genome size string for MACS3. | hs

 #### Step 5.
-Check the output folder to confirm the output file.
-The output folder will be structured in such a way -
+Check the result folder to confirm the output file.
+The folder will be structured in such a way -

 ```
-./output/narrowpeaks
+./results/narrowpeaks
   sample1.narrowpeak
   sample2.narrowpeak

-./output/loops
+./results/loops
   sample1.bedpe
   sample2.bedpe

-./output/coverage
+./results/coverage
   sample1.bw
   sample2.bw
 ```
 -------
 ## Citation